In Balance Energy

 What is net metering?

-Net metering allows buildings with PV systems to use any excess electricity they produce to offset their electric bill.
+Net metering allows buildings with PV systems to use any excess electricity they produce to offset their electricity bill.
 As the PV system produces electricity, the kilowatts are first used for any local requirements within the building.
 When the PV system produces more electricity than the building needs, the extra kilowatts are fed into the utility grid.

 Top of page